System Design Space

 Idempotent commands + reconciliation

-Repeatable operations and background leveling reduce the effects of partial failure.
+Safe retries and background reconciliation reduce the impact of partial failures.

 Domain redesign

-Sometimes it is cheaper to change the boundaries of aggregates and remove the cross-service atomic requirement.
+Sometimes it is cheaper to move aggregate boundaries and remove the cross-service atomicity requirement.

 Practical checklist